 Old clothes upon old sticks to scare a bird.

 In the above lines of stanza six, the poet emphasizes the destructive ravages of time.
 The poet has already dealt with the loss of a woman’s beauty that in old has been imagined with hollow cheeks.
-He also has dwelt upon a little child growing in course of time, into an aged man, a transition which would fill any mother’s heart with dismay and despair.
+He also has dwelt upon a little child growing in course of time, into an aged man, a transition that would fill any mother’s heart with dismay and despair.

 Here the poet proceeds to speak of some great philosophers of the world.
 He begins with Plato’s view of nature with reference to his theory of ghostly forms.
 Then he talks about Aristotle’s Cosmology.
 A king of kings is Aristotle’s Prime Mover or God, the taws or marbles would be the concentric spheres, which constituted the world and to which the Prime Mover was believed to give impetus or movements.
 The reference is playful and ironic and also exact in saying that the taws or celestial spheres were placed against the bottom of the Prime Mover since he has turned away from all Nature and wholly engaged in eternal thought about Himself.
-The poet then proceeds to refer to philosopher Pythagoras who believed in the music of the spheres.
+The poet then proceeds to refer to the philosopher Pythagoras who believed in the music of the spheres.
 Briefly put, Plato located reality in unnatural ghostly forms; Aristotle located it in Nature, and Pythagoras discovered it in art.
 But what is the net result in each case?
 In his old age, each one of these philosophers became a scarecrow.
 Thus this stanza emphasizes the destructive ravages of time.

 Both nuns and mothers worship images,